lmorv/proto-glod/Process/journal.md

 > - Mood trailer/ edit. - Gameplay footage of other games - in-game footage / cinematics.
 > - Fragmeted story - pieceing it together.
 > - Puzzle experiance in narrative.

+## July 27, 2023 - Documenting inactivity

+I took a step back from this project the last 3 weeks.
+I've been thinking on a wider perspective about the creative process, my creative process specifically, collecting my thoughts on things I've read (mainly Dona Haraway) and reading other things on adjacent topics of how creative/ scientific work is done (Structure of Scientific Revolutions book).
+I made an ideas-and-materials dump of my sources and notes to keep up with the conversation and collaborate on publications with the rest of the GAR team.
+And I've also had some really good opportunities to talk about those ideas and try to communicate in conversation with friends.
+I think that there are ways to structure creative work that are closer to the natural rhythms of people/designers/agents/stakeholders/coordinators/evaluators doing creative work than others.
+I think that surfacing data about how design 'happens' in the wild should have the purpose of generating more humane paradigms of creative production.
+And that such a paradigm in flux would likely be more representative, in a scientific-explanatory way, of the set of phenomena that comprise 'design'.